stdlib-js/google-summer-of-code/README.md

 > I'm interested in project X. Please help me to work on this.

-When reaching out over [Element][stdlib-gitter], be sure to introduce yourself so that we can get to know you.
+When reaching out over [Zulip][stdlib-zulip], be sure to introduce yourself so that we can get to know you.
 Some useful pieces of information to include

 - Level of familiarity with JavaScript (including years of programming and previous projects).
 - Education level (high school / college / PhD).